jyellick/obc-docs/protocol-spec.md

 }
 ```

-The executor interface is the most frequently utilized portion of the `BlockchainPackage` interface, and is the only piece which is strictly necessary for a consensus network to make progress.
+The executor interface is the most frequently utilized portion of the `LedgerStack` interface, and is the only piece which is strictly necessary for a consensus network to make progress.
 The interface allows for a transaction to be started, executed, rolled back if necessary, previewed, and potentially committed.
 This interface is comprised of the following methods.

 #### 3.4.5.1 Beginning a transaction batch